 Psoriatic napkin eruption presents as red and sometimes silvery plaques with well-defined borders in the nappy area of children under the age of 2 years.
 It usually clears up after a few months to a year, but may later generalise into plaque psoriasis.

 Psoriasis in genital areas can be very itchy at times.
 The plaques may also be fissured and painful.

 Psoriasis does not lead to scarring.
 The skin can return to a normal appearance with treatment or spontaneously.

-Genital psoriasis may be part of more generalised psoriasis.
+Genital or anogenital psoriasis may be part of more generalised psoriasis.
 Psoriasis has multifactorial genetic and environmental causes.
 These are not fully understood.
-In the genital area, specific factors to consider include:
+In the anogenital area, specific factors to consider include:

 Psoriasis in the genital area may also be worsened by contact with irritants such as:

 The diagnosis of psoriasis is usually made by its clinical appearance, with symmetrical, circumscribed erythematous plaques.
 Laboratory tests such as swabs and skin biopsies are rarely necessary.